PerlAlien/App-af/README.md

 The build configuration is check pointed, so you can read the install and runtime properties in the `state.json` file in the build root.
+Use \* or % as the hook to run the command before all hooks.

 #### --after